luis-orantes/doc-dev-notes/notes/english/mobile/android/install/mac/install android in mac.md

 In the Android SDK at the left menu select `Android SDK` unselect the top API (34) and select the second top API (33).
 Select `platform` and the `Google APIs system image` of your OS (ARM or Intel, according to your type of processor).

+> Ionic capacitor runs from Android 5.1 API 22 but it will show only a white screen in the emulator because that API version doesn't come with Chrome.